 Peter wrote that baptism saves us “by the resurrection of Jesus Christ” (1 Peter 3:21).
 However, baptism itself does not save us.
 We are saved by God’s grace, through faith in Jesus Christ.
 Physical water removing physical dirt cannot save us, this verse reminds us.
 Baptism saves us only in the sense that it is “the pledge of a good conscience toward God.”
-It is a visible representation of trusting in Christ, trusting that he has cleansed our conscience and forgiven us.
+It is a visible representation of trusting in Christ — that is, trusting that he has cleansed our conscience and forgiven us.
 We are saved by what he has done, not by what we do.

 Into one body

 We are baptized not only into Christ Jesus, but we are also baptized into his body, the church.
 “We were all baptized by one Spirit into one body” (1 Corinthians 12:13).
 That is why people cannot baptize themselves—it should be done within the context of the Christian community.
 There are no secret Christians, people who believe in Christ but no one knows about it.
 The biblical pattern is to confess Christ before other people, to make a public acknowledgment of Jesus as Lord, to become part of a community of believers.